 Mandatory Prepayment.
-Subject to certain exceptions, the Senior Secured Credit Facilities are subject to mandatory prepayments in amounts equal to: (1) a percentage of the net cash proceeds from any non-ordinary course sale or other disposition of assets (including as a result of casualty or condemnation) by Jason Incorporated or any of its Restricted Subsidiaries (as defined in the New Credit Agreements) in excess of a certain amount and subject to customary reinvestment provisions and certain other exceptions; (2) 100% of the net cash proceeds from the issuance or incurrence of debt by Jason Incorporated or any of its Restricted Subsidiaries (other than indebtedness permitted by the Senior Secured Credit Facilities); and (3) 75% (with step-downs to 50%, 25% and 0% based upon achievement of specified consolidated first lien net leverage ratios under the First Lien Credit Facilities and specified consolidated total net leverage ratios under the Second Lien Term Facility) of annual excess cash flow, as defined, of Jason Incorporated and its Restricted Subsidiaries.
-With respect to the Second Lien Term Facility, any prepayments made on or after the second anniversary of the Closing Date, but prior to the third anniversary of the Closing Date, will be subject to a 1.00% prepayment premium.
-Other than the prepayment premiums and penalties described above and the payment of customary "breakage" costs, Jason Incorporated may voluntarily prepay outstanding loans at any time.
-Based on the provisions above, at December 31, 2016 a mandatory excess cash flow prepayment of \$1.9 million was included within the current portion of long-term debt in the consolidated balance sheets.
+Subject to certain exceptions, the Senior Secured Credit Facilities are subject to mandatory prepayments in amounts equal to: (1) a percentage of the net cash proceeds from any non-ordinary course sale or other disposition of assets (including as a result of casualty or condemnation) by Jason Incorporated or any of its Restricted Subsidiaries (as defined in the Credit Agreements) in excess of a certain amount and subject to customary reinvestment provisions and certain other exceptions; (2) 100% of the net cash proceeds from the issuance or incurrence of debt by Jason Incorporated or any of its Restricted Subsidiaries (other than indebtedness permitted by the Senior Secured Credit Facilities); and (3) 75% (with step-downs to 50%, 25% and 0% based upon achievement of specified consolidated first lien net leverage ratios under the First Lien Credit Facilities and specified consolidated total net leverage ratios under the Second Lien Term Facility) of annual excess cash flow, as defined, of Jason Incorporated and its Restricted Subsidiaries.
+Other than the payment of customary "breakage" costs, Jason Incorporated may voluntarily prepay outstanding loans at any time.
+Based on the provisions above, at December 31, 2017 and December 31, 2016, a mandatory excess cash flow prepayment of \$2.5 million and \$1.9 million, respectively, was included within the current portion of long-term debt in the consolidated balance sheets.